-Also known as OBS, this free software uses open source licenses for video, audio and live stream standards.
+Also known as OBS, this free software uses open source licenses for video, audio, and live stream standards.

 You can live stream to nearly any platform from your computer, and you can produce full quality video files without any render time.
-You can do both simultaneously, in fact.
+You can do both simultaneously.
 Record or stream your screen, your webcam, a pre-recorded video, images – or any combination of those.
 If you felt the drive to, you can even do live chroma keying (that green screen stuff they do Hollywood).
 Lastly, there is a formidable cadre of coders who are always working to make it easier and bug free – it’s worth noting that in my experience the software is quite stable.

 If OBS sounds uber-robust, that’s because it is.

-I am continually finding new ways to use it, and deeper and more thorough ways to leverage all the built-in features.
+I am continually finding new ways to use it and deeper and more thorough ways to leverage all the built-in features.